sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-facebook-login/index.md

 ---
 title: Enable Facebook login
 slug: enable-facebook-login
-updated: 2020-10-07
+updated: 2020-10-13
 category: cookbook-social-logins-and-sso
 ingress:
-  This article describes the process of setting up Facebook login for your marketplace.
+  In this cookbook we'll take a look at the process of setting up Facebook login for your marketplace.
 It will allow your users to sign and log in by using their Facebook accounts.
 published: true
 ---

+Enabling Facebook login consists of three main steps:

-A _Facebook App_ is what connects your marketplace to Facebook and let's Facebook know that users from your marketplace are allowed to authenticate themselves using the Facebook login.
+- **Create a Facebook app** Facebook app is what connects your marketplace to Facebook and let's Facebook know that users from your marketplace are allowed to authenticate themselves using the Facebook login.
+- **Create an identity provider client in Flex Console** Identity provider (IdP) client is what let's Flex know that the users of your marketplace are allowed to use the Facebook app you created to log into your marketplace.
+- **Configure FTW** A few attributes from the Facebook app will need to be configured to FTW so that FTW can perform the login flow via Facebook.

-## Configure a Facebook App
+## Configure a Facebook app

-First thing to do is to create a Facebook App for your marketplace.
+First thing to do is to create a Facebook app for your marketplace.
-Create a Facebook App by following these steps:
+Create a Facebook app by following these steps:

 1. Go to https://developers.facebook.com/.
 2. Log in.
 In case you do not have a Facebook account you will need to